Álvaro de Bazán the Elder

-Álvaro de Bazán y Solís, called the Elder (1506–1558), was a Spanish admiral and shipbuilder, General-Captain of the Galleys of Spain for Charles V, Holy Roman Emperor.
+Álvaro de Bazán y Solís, called the Elder (1506 – 1558), was a Spanish admiral and shipbuilder, General-Captain of the Galleys of Spain for Charles V, Holy Roman Emperor.

 He was a successful naval commander and ship designer, innovating in the design of galleons and galleasses.
-He worked extensively to expand and modernize the Spanish fleets to counter the threat of the dominant Ottoman Navy, as well as the new threats in the Atlantic.
+He worked extensively to expand and modernize the Spanish fleets to counter the dominant Ottoman Navy, as well as the new threats of foreign piracy and provateering in the Atlantic.
 Along with the Genoese Andrea Doria, he was the main shipbuilder of Charles V's reign.

 Biography

 Bazán started his career in the royalist side of the revolt of the Comuneros, participating in the Siege of Fuenterrabía with distinguished services.
 After the revolt, already in 1526, he became General-Captain of Galleys of Spain after the death of his predecessor Juan de Velasco.
 Gaining renown as a shipbuilder, he moved engineers and workers to Barcelona and built 50 new galleys for Rodrigo de Portuondo to take to the imperial fleet, in which Charles V traveled to Rome to be formally crowned by Pope Clement VII.